top of page

 The communities around the towns of San Pedro Itzicán and Mezcala really need help and support.
 These are indigenous communities, the people are extremely poor, and lack education and services.
 They also face serious health issues (especially kidney disease), malnutrition, few work opportunities, and many social issues, making it hard for people in these communities to survive.
 Many of the homes are headed by women and do not have the support of a spouse for income.

-The population of the town of San Pedro Itzicán (as at 2023) is around 7,300 people.
-(In 2005 there was a population of 4,246.)
-But including the other towns and small local villages, the population of the area is around 20,000.
-The towns and villages include: Mezcala, La Peña, Agua Caliente, La Cuesta de Mezcala, El Chalpicote, La Zapotera, San Sebastián, San Juan Tecomatlán, Tlachichilco, Ojo de Agua and Santa Cruz el Grande.
+The population of the town of San Pedro Itzicán (as of 2025) is around 7,300 people.
+Besides San Pedro Itzicán, the towns and villages where we help include Mezcala, La Peña, Agua Caliente, La Cuesta de Mezcala, El Chalpicote and La Zapotera.

 If you visit the area, you are struck by just how many children are around - on their own.
 The population has increased dramatically in the past 18 years.
 Sadly more than 300 of those children have been "abandoned".
 There is no family member to register them for school, so they do not attend school, and many do not have a stable home to live in.

-In the 2005 Census it was reported that the average number of years that the population attended school in San Pedro, was only 4 years.
+In the 2005 Census it was reported that the average number of years that the population attended school in San Pedro was only four years.
 In that Census they identified that nearly 12% of the population was illiterate - more women than men.
 But for the Poncitlan Municipality, 2021 figures identify 21% are illiterate and that 48% have not completed primary school.

-With those kind of numbers, you can understand why access to decent paying work is very limited, and why people turn to alcohol and drugs.
+With those kind of numbers, you can understand why access to decent paying work is very limited.
 If they want to work, they have to go outside the community, as there are few prospects locally.
 Many of the men go to the US in search of work and often leave families behind.

 bottom of page